School Services at Rowland Hall

 - Services and support for the entire school community in times of crises

-- Provide developmentally appropriate alcohol and drug, and sexual health education.
-(MS and US)
+- Provide developmentally appropriate alcohol and drug, and sexual health education (middle and upper schools)

 Rowland Hall's school nurse has an office on the McCarthey Campus and provides and coordinates on-site health care in emergencies and on a daily basis for students, teachers, and staff who need her services.